It’s official - Black Friday 2020 is exclusively online.

 Offer support across as many channels as possible - live chat is a great way to ensure you’re clearing up those pesky issues and miscommunications that lead to lost sales in an instant.

-If you've found any of this helpful and would like a free run-through of other quick wins to grow your conversion rate and other customer engagement techniques, contact us on 01642 433 044 or email [email protected] for more information.
+If you've found any of this helpful and would like a free run-through of other quick wins to grow your conversion rate and other customer engagement techniques, book a demo with one of our CRO experts or email [email protected] for more information.